Spinal Cord Stimulator

 What is spinal cord stimulation used for?

 Spinal cord stimulation is used most often after nonsurgical pain treatment options have failed to provide sufficient relief.
 Spinal cord stimulators may be used to treat or manage different types of chronic pain, including:

 - Back pain, especially back pain that continues even after surgery (failed back surgery syndrome)

 - Arachnoiditis (painful inflammation of the arachnoid, a thin membrane that covers the brain and spinal cord)

 - Heart pain (angina) untreatable by other means

 - Injuries to the spinal cord

-- Nerve-related pain (such as severe diabetic neuropathy and chemotherapy-induced peripheral neuropathy)
+- Nerve-related pain (such as severe diabetic neuropathy and cancer-related neuropathy from radiation, surgery or chemotherapy)

 - Peripheral vascular disease